 - Rising from a chair

-Your doctor will perform a thorough physical examination in order to determine the source of your pain.
-During the exam, he or she will:
+Your doctor will perform a thorough physical examination to determine the source of your pain.
+During the exam, they will:

 - Inspect your knee to determine the overall alignment of the joint